Transcript: That Social Media Episode

 Oktopost’s Director of Social Strategy, Jennifer Gutman, spoke to That Marketing Podcast about Employee Advocacy, managing social media in a crisis, and why “vanity metrics” do actually offer value if you use them properly.

 There are still a significant number of companies that aren’t using social media.
-Do you think it’s a suitable channel for every kind in size of business?
+Do you think it’s a suitable channel for every kind and size of business?
 Or are there some out there that it’s not worth the investment of time and effort?

 When it comes to social media, there’s a channel for everybody.
 So, it doesn’t matter if you’re a start-up, an independent consultant, or a giant enterprise company, I think social media is certainly suitable for any and every type of business.